 When you visit Jackson Hole be sure to check out Grand Teton National Park, which is less than five miles away.
 Here are some of the top questions we receive about visiting Grand Teton to help you plan your visit.

-The park is open year-round, twenty-four hours a day, although many facilities and roads close during the winter season.
-Check the national park website for seasonal updates on road openings.
+The park is open year-round, twenty-four hours a day.
+During the winter season, many facilities and roads will close.
+But you can experience the park in winter months too.
+Please check the national park website for seasonal updates on road openings.

-The winter months are a special time to visit Grand Teton National Park.
-Snow blankets the Teton Range, the hustle and bustle of summer visitors quiets down and peace and tranquility settle into the valley.
-Popular with artists and athletes alike, the park becomes a wonderful place to explore the wintry landscape by foot or with a camera lens.
-Much of the road is closed during the winter, but the park's main highways US 89 and 26 are plowed and open from the Town of Jackson to south of Yellowstone at Flagg Ranch.
+Yes, you can visit during the winter when snow blankets the Teton Range and peace and tranquility settle into the valley.
+While most park roads are closed during the winter, the main highways US 89 and 26 are plowed and open from the Town of Jackson to south of Yellowstone at Flagg Ranch.
 This route offers amazing, sweeping mountain vistas and plenty of opportunities for wildlife viewing.
 The inner park road is plowed from Moose to the Taggart Lake Trailhead parking area.
-From here, you can park your car and explore the area on the groomed cross country ski trails or on snowshoes.
+From here, you can park your car and explore the area on the groomed cross-country ski trails or on snowshoes.

 Visitors can spend one day or multiple days taking in the beauty of Grand Teton National Park.
 There are many locations to explore and your timeframe ultimately depends on how your group wishes to engage with the environment.
 However, a one day visit is sure to leave guests satisfied with glorious views and ample hiking opportunities.
 For more information, give our local experts a call at 888-838-6606 or you can find some additional trip planning ideas for your visit here.

 The travel experts at Jackson Hole Central Reservations can help you find the perfect place to stay in Jackson Hole and Grand Teton National Park, as well as recommend the best things to do in Jackson Hole and Grand Teton National Park to fit your unique travel style.
-Your two main options are staying in the town of Jackson, WY or in Teton Village, WY.
+Aside from camping in Grand Teton National Park, your two main lodging options include staying in the town of Jackson, WY or in Teton Village, WY.
 You can read more about choosing a place to stay on our blog.

-The general rule regarding any animals that have accompanied you to the park is that if it’s cool for a car (like campgrounds or roads), it’s cool for a canine.
-Your pets could easily be in danger if given much room to explore on their own.
-For this reason, there are no pets allowed in the backcountry or on the park trails.
-All pets must be appropriately restrained or contained, and you must clean up after your pet.
+Pets are welcome in campgrounds and on park roads.
+For your pet's safety, and to protect the delicate ecosystem of the park, there are no pets allowed in the backcountry or on the park trails.
+All pets must be appropriately leashed or contained, and you must clean up after your pet.
 If you're traveling with a pet, then check out our blog for pet-friendly Jackson Hole travel tips.